AnteDujic/pands-project2021/README.md

 ### **DATASET IMPORT**

 Program starts by importing the dataset *irisData.csv*.
-It is stored in this repository.
+It is saved into this repository.

 *CODE:*
 ```python